isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     template<class T>
     auto Container<T>::first() -> Iterator;   // Container<T>::Iterator

+##### Exception

-**Exception**: Avoid `auto` for initializer lists and in cases where you know exactly which type you want and where an initializer might require conversion.
+Avoid `auto` for initializer lists and in cases where you know exactly which type you want and where an initializer might require conversion.

 ##### Example